Mueller's Trump-Russia probe close to completion: official

 "I hope we can get the report from Director Mueller as soon as possible."

-Without elaborating, Whitaker said: "I am comfortable that the decisions that were made are going to be reviewed."
+Without elaborating, Whitaker said: "I am comfortable that the decisions that were made (in the Mueller report) are going to be reviewed, you know, through the various means that we have."

 Mueller, a former FBI director, was named by Deputy Attorney General Rod Rosenstein in May 2017 to look into Russian meddling in the 2016 election.